ReesMorrison/NetlifyBlogThemes/content/post/2021-02-18-destruction-a-wider-angle/2021-03-08-time-to-his-coy-mistress-by-andrew-marvell/TimeCoy.md

 To admire a decorated Grecian urn for hours spends time extravagantly, a promiscuity permitted by leisure  unavailable to many people who struggle along continually hounded and harried.
 The Gatsby wealthy can languish and extend their pleasures as fully as they wish; nearly everyone else must husband their brief moments of fun.

-**Time Leads to Quality**:  From another perspective, we generally assume that a worker who lavishes time will craft a better artifact than will the worker who hastily completes the job.
+**Leads to Quality**:  From another perspective, we generally assume that a worker who lavishes time will craft a better artifact than will the worker who hastily completes the job.
 The ceiling of the Sistine Chapel required more than four years and  “Les Misérables” took [Victor Hugo 12 years.]( https://www.writersdigest.com/there-are-no-rules/infographic-30-famous-books-long-took-write).
 Had *he but world enough and time,* Marvell’s courting gentleman would have spread his “vegetable love” and admiration over the ages, as befitted the quality of his lady’s attributes.

 *An age at least to every part,*
 *And the last age should show your heart.*